The Santa Fe Animal Shelter is governed by a Board of Directors, each of whom brings a deep commitment to the animals and people of our community.

 To contact our Board of Directors, please email email@example.com.

-Mary worked as a major donor consultant in a variety of political, environmental and educational organizations in Washington, DC and New York.
+Mary worked as a major donor consultant in a variety of political, environmental and education organizations in Washington, DC and New York.
 In 1998 her husband’s job took them to Europe where they lived for 15 years, first in Switzerland, then in England.
-While in England, Mary earned a diploma in garden design and opened her own landscaping business.
-She also became a certified Hatha yoga teacher and now teaches at her home studio in Santa Fe.
+While in England, Mary earned a diploma in garden design, opened her own landscaping business and became a certified Hatha yoga teacher.
+She presently teaches classes at her home studio in Santa Fe.
 Upon moving here, Mary became involved with the newly created Santa Fe Botanical Garden and was asked to serve on its Board.
 At the SFAS, Mary enjoys fostering animals and working in recovery at the clinic.
 She has four shelter alumni at home who fill her days with joy.

 Elizabeth has lived in Santa Fe since 1977 and has served on many boards including Girls’ Inc, Santa Fe Community Foundation, and Sky Mountain Wild Horse Sanctuary.
 Her background in nonprofit experience as well as strategic planning, policy development and finance will benefit our board going forward.
 Elizabeth has a big dog named Bear.

 Diana grew up in Minneapolis, lived primarily in Los Angeles, and retired full time to Santa Fe with her husband and three rescue dogs in 2020 after having lived here part-time for almost 15 years.

 Diana received a BA from Barnard College, Columbia University and a JD from the University of Michigan.
 Prior to her retirement, Diana practiced health care law in San Diego and Los Angeles.

 Diana enjoys hiking, traveling throughout the Southwest and learning to play tennis.